Seifeddine456/Seifeddine456/README.md

 - 👋 Hi, I’m @Seifeddine456
 - 👀 I’m interested in Fullstuck Developper.
-- 🌱 I’m currently learning Pogramming.
+- 🌱 I’m currently learning Programming.
 - 📫 How to reach me on skype, what's app and Linked In.

 <!---